ga-wdi-lessons/express-intro/readme.md

 ```

 > Like in ERB, we're able to use objects in our view.
 Additionally we can
 utilize control flow in our view as well!
+The syntax your seeing for the conditional statement is a built-in helper from Handlebars.

 ## module.exports (20/120)